ThomDietrich/SenseoWifi/README.md

 ### Home Assistant Configuration Example

 The following example integrates the Senseo machine with the home automation solution Home Assistant.
+The configuration adds all necessary entities, translations to German, and clever automations to make the machine useful.
+E.g. one automation enables a complete coffee brewing cycle with a single command, the other reminds you of your warm coffee every minute while you didn't pick it up.

 Please make sure the machine is connected to your MQTT broker and adapt the machine name in the topic.

 Home Assistant config file `packages/senseo_wifi.yaml`: